 2018 and 2019 didn’t quite shake off the family curse.
 They kept up the tradition of unpredictable instrument clusters and brake dramas.
 Recalls rolled in for camera displays that went AWOL, fuel pumps that decided to quit, and those same slippery brake calipers.

-These issues, plus the recall conga line, make these years the black sheep of the HR-V family.
+These issues, plus the recall conga line, make these years the black sheep of the HR-V clan.
 Buyer beware!

 Check out the NHTSA reports for 2016, 2018, and 2019 HR-Vs.